CVidalG/Index-of-Armenian-Manuscripts/README.md

 ## About Illuminations

-This index doesn't specifically list illuminated manuscripts.
-For project related to illuminations, have a look to [Armenian Manuscript Illumination project]( https://armenoids.com).
+This index does not specifically list illuminated manuscripts.
+For projects related to illuminations, see the [Armenian Manuscript Illumination project]( https://armenoids.com).

-You can also use this index to detect automatically illumincations in any digitized Armenian manuscripts with the [Object Detection App](https://calfa.fr/object-detection/manuscripts).
+You can also use this index to automatically detect illuminations in any digitized Armenian manuscript using the [Object Detection App](https://calfa.fr/object-detection/manuscripts), thanks to AI.

 ## How to cite